balajim07/footy-squad/README.md

 # footy-squad
-Used to maintain a foot bal app related project
+Used to maintain a foot ball app related project